towersvault/shinpokered/README.md

 - Fixed reading the route 16 sign from the other side on route 17
 - Fixed an oversight to make it so 648 stat exp / lvl function maxes out at lvl 100
 - Gamma shader is now 23% faster thanks to optimizations by easyaspi314
+- The jingle for finding a hidden item will no longer be skipped during an audio fadeout

 #Bugfixes: